The University of Utah is preparing to implement a shared services model, with service design to begin in the Spring 2025 semester.

 Next Steps

 By the end of December, the president and provost, with approval from the university’s board of trustees and feedback from the school and colleges, will choose which structure will be implemented.
-Throughout the month of December, leadership teams of the four units will provide feedback on the structural options, roles and position descriptions of deans and the executive dean.
-Following this input, an internal university-wide search for a new executive dean will be launched in January.
+Throughout the month of December, leadership teams of the four units will provide feedback on the structural options, roles and position descriptions of deans and the senior leader.
+Following this input, an internal university-wide search for a senior leader will be launched in January.
 This new leader will be responsible for managing the development of shared services in such a way that staff and faculty are integral to the process.